Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Mid and Base Layers

 We’ve all got a favourite fleece in our wardrobe that can tackle all conditions – something that has been going strong for about 10 years of hard use.
-But with modern fabric developments, modern fleeces are now able to offer a whole lot more than the fleeces of a few years ago.
+But with modern fabric developments, modern fleeces are now able to offer a whole lot more than the fleeces of yesteryears.
 These days, they don’t just offer something for warmth alone, you can also find something that’s unrestrictive, breathable, able to regulate your temperature, dry quickly, wick sweat and not weigh you down either.

-When the mercury begins to rise again, many of the fleeces included in this roundup can also be used as a standalone layer.
+Many of the fleeces included in this roundup can also be used as a standalone layer.
 None of these fleeces will be fully wind or waterproof, but they’ll keep light rain and wind at bay whilst you’re keeping active through the mountains.

 The Proton Hoody with the Aconcagua Pro layered beneath out for test in wet snow conditions, whilst ski touring in France.